 “In many cases, people don’t even realize I’m blind until well into the translation, and when they do, it’s business as usual.
 I’m grateful every day because the perception is often that blind people always need help.
 Mind you, there are times when we do need extra assistance, but being able to provide help to others as a blind interpreter has made a world of difference in my life.”

-Karolline has even expanded her internal duties to help other sighted Portuguese interpreters understand the interpreting platform and discover shortcuts to success.
+Karolline has even expanded her internal duties to help other sighted Portuguese interpreters understand the interpreting platform and discover shortcuts to success and now works as a Language Operations Manager.
 Per Karolline, “I’m being my best self and AMN Healthcare Language Services has enabled amazing growth in my life.”

 “There are lots of opportunities to grow here if you want to work,” she says.
 Her blindness has oftentimes been seen as abnormal during her life, but it has turned into something positive as she has grown into the person she is today.